Rental Assistance Programs

 - $8.9 million in COVID-19 Minnesota Funds to sustain critical ESP activities in early 2021.(December 2020)

 - The Federal CARES Act and state actions have allocated various funding to support the COVID-19 response for people experiencing homelessness.
 Funding Summary Chart to highlight the various state and federal funding sources to support COVID-19 response.

 - The COVID-19 relief bill was passed by Congress on December 2020.
 View a summary of both the COVID-19 relief funding and the fiscal year 2021 funding.

 - Governor Walz COVID-19 Recovery Budget Summary for Interagency Council on Homelessness – updated March 19, 2021

-- Congress is negotiating the “America Rescue Plan” a $1.9 trillion coronavirus relief bill that includes over $40 billion in housing and homelessness resources.
+- Congress passed the “America Rescue Plan” a $1.9 trillion coronavirus relief bill that includes over $40 billion in housing and homelessness resources, in March 2021.
 The National Low Income Housing Coalition has developed a detailed summary of the housing provisions currently included in the bill.
 The full bill language can be found here and the housing provisions begin on page 218.

 - Minnesota Summary of Funding in America Rescue Plan by local jurisdiction.